FC Partizan Minsk: Supporters

 The club had a fierce rivalry with Dinamo Minsk.
 The support across the two Minsk clubs was drawn across political lines, with Dinamo fans being strongly right-wing and Partizan fans being strongly left-wing.
 Partizan fans were known for their anarchist, anti-government, anti-fascist, and pro-LGBT rights stances.
-As a result of their political views, they had a strong friendship with fans of Arsenal Kiev and SV Babelsberg.
+As a result of their political views, they had strong friendships with the fans of Arsenal Kyiv, SV Babelsberg, and Original 21.